5calls/5calls/CONTRIBUTING.md

 Once a feature has been reviewed and approved for implementation, please follow the following guidelines for submitting your Pull Request (PR):

-1. Each time you commit, an `tslint --fix` command will automatically be run and attempt to fix any lint errors found in the code.
+1. Each time you commit, a `tslint --fix` command will automatically be run and attempt to fix any lint errors found in the code.
 If errors remain that cannot be automatically corrected, the commit will fail with a message indicating where the remaining lint errors are.
 You'll have to fix them before the commit will happen.